ShogunOptOut/ShogunOptOut/README.md

 <div align = "center">

 # About Me:
-I`m currently working on Python projects for my retraining as a Software Developer.
+I`m currently working on projects for my retraining as a Software Developer.
 <br><br>

 ## 🌐 Socials: